forflo/dystruct/README.md

 ds1 contains a member named "buffer", which is just a memory field.
-This field now contains the exact same as the initialized structure s in our first example.
+This field now contains the exact same as the initialized structure s in our first example including both padding byte sections.

 Configuration
 -------------